sovitnayak123/Customer-segmentation/README.md

 ## Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, please create an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to modify this README file to better fit your project's specific details and requirements.